IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“A new scientific truth does not triumph by convincing its opponents and making them see the light, but rather because its opponents eventually die and a new generation grows up that is familiar with it ...”

 ― <a href="https://en.wikipedia.org/wiki/Max_Planck" target="_blank">Max Planck</a>

+>“While it is never safe to affirm that the future of Physical Science has no marvels in store even more astonishing than those of the past, it seems probable that most of the grand underlying principles have been firmly established and that further advances are to be sought chiefly in the rigorous application of these principles to all the phenomena which come under our notice.
+It is here that the science of measurement shows its importance — where quantitative work is more to be desired than qualitative work.
+An eminent physicist remarked that the **future truths of physical science are to be looked for in the sixth place of decimals**.”

+― <a href="https://en.wikipedia.org/wiki/Albert_A._Michelson" target="_blank">Albert A. Michelson</a> [1894]

 >“I learned very early the difference between knowing the name of something and knowing something.”